paulfioravanti/presentations/get_paid_in_bitcoin/get_paid_in_bitcoin.md

 ```

 ^
-perhaps independently add their compilation to your mix test.watch pipeline via the `mix compile.cure` command.
+...perhaps independently add their compilation to your `mix test.watch` pipeline via the `mix compile.cure` command.

 ---